The 3 Different Types of CMO: Which One Are You?

 1. Tech Visionary

-- Conceptualizes how marketing technology is to be used in the organization
+- Conceptualize how marketing technology gets adopted in the organization.

-- Fuels up the marketing strategy with latest technologies for driving the organization’s success.
+- Fuel up the marketing strategy with the latest technologies for driving the organization’s success.

-- Controls the overall marketing supply chain to ensure that marketing materials are produced and delivered on time, on budget.
+- Control the overall marketing supply chain to ensure that marketing materials are produced and delivered on time and within budget.